Project Showcase

 Predator vs Prey

-Minecraft Redstone Game | 2012 - 2014
+Minecraft Redstone Game (Circuits) | 2012 - 2014

-• Classic Gym Class Game but built in Redstone circuit logic!
+• Classic Gym Class Game but built in redstone circuit logic!

 • Simple Computer Logic like calculators, memory, random number generators and displays!